 Tulum

-Tighter rules around development in Tulum National Park have helped to protect the environment and beach from over-development.
+If Playa del Carmen is too big a city for you, you can continue south by bus or car to Tulum for another hour.
+Tighter rules around development in Tulum National Park have helped to protect the environment and beach from overdevelopment.
 That's the upside.

 As a result, the downside is that accommodation is more expensive and primarily consists of small luxury eco-hotels.
 However, don't let that scare you away.

 Bargains can be found during shoulder seasons, and there's always the option to sleep in the town of Tulum, a 15-minute bike ride inland from the beach.

 I found a $29 bed for a night when I visited Tulum, as the hotel was located on a rocky outcropping.
+The water color was gorgeous; I just had to walk a minute to the north or south to reach the sand.

-I was up before dawn the morning after my arrival and walked along the beach to the Tulum ruins as the sun rose; I had the beach to myself, and it was terrific.
+The morning after my arrival, I was up before dawn and walked along the beach to the Tulum ruins as the sun rose; I had the beach to myself, and it was terrific.

 Staircases have been built into the 40-foot cliffs to allow visitors access to some of the beaches below.
 Access to Playita Tortuga ("Turtle Beach"), pictured above, doesn't require stairs.